Blue-water navy: India

 The Indian Navy is unique among Asian navies due to its long experience in carrier power projection since 1961.
 This, according to Dr. George J. Gilboy and political scientist Eric Heginbotham, gives the Indian Navy the "leading power projection capability in the region".
 The Indian Navy is also the only Asian navy considered to be a rank three "multi-regional power projection navy" per Todd and Lindberg's classification system.
 In his discussion paper for Consultancy Africa Intelligence, Greg Ryan asserts that in recent years, the Indian Navy has emerged as a "global power in the blue water sense".

 India initially outlined its intentions of developing blue-water capabilities under the 2007 Maritime Capabilities Perspective Plan, with the navy's priority being the projection of "power in India's area of strategic interest", the Indian Ocean Region.
 Since 2007 the navy has increased its presence in the Persian Gulf and the Horn of Africa to the Strait of Malacca, and routinely conducts anti-piracy operations and partnership building with other navies in the region.
 It also conducts routine two to three month-long deployments in the South and East China seas as well as the western Mediterranean simultaneously.
 The navy has a listening post in Madagascar.

 India inducted its first aircraft carrier in 1961, and the navy has ever since operated two independent carrier task forces.
-After INS Viraat and INS Vikrant were decommissioned, the country’s strike force currently centers on the two carrier battle groups: INS Vikramaditya, and a new indigenous aircraft carrier, INS Vikrant commissioned in September 2022, restoring India's two-carrier capability.
-The Indian Navy also possesses an amphibious transport dock, INS Jalashwa, and currently operates 2 Arihant-class indigenously developed nuclear-powered ballistic missile submarine with two more under construction, along with leasing one Akula-class nuclear-powered attack submarine, and has many more ships of different types planned or under construction.
+After INS Viraat and INS Vikrant were decommissioned, the country's strike force currently centers on the two carrier battle groups: INS Vikramaditya, and a new indigenous aircraft carrier, INS Vikrant commissioned in September 2022, restoring India's two-carrier capability.
+The Indian Navy also possesses an amphibious transport dock, INS Jalashwa, and currently operates 3 Arihant-class indigenously developed nuclear-powered ballistic missile submarine with one more under construction, along with leasing one Akula-class nuclear-powered attack submarine and has many more ships of different types planned or under construction.